nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/DD_DEBUGGING.md

-# chpt 1: Fixing amd Squashing Bugs
+# chpt 2: Finding and Squashing Bugs
 #debugging

 DeShawn hired some consulting agency from overseas to build a simple application that displayed the following information.